k21971/EvilHack/doc/evilhack-changelog.md

   of Waterdeep'
 - Fix: addition of teleport regions to some of the Mines' End levels
 - Switch status from beta to released
+- Fix: dipping an attached heavy iron ball into a forge without having a hammer wielded would cause a crash